Skip to content

 Instead of automatically updating the content, the author provides an "Update now" button that requests a refresh of the content.

-A user is automatically redirected from an old page to a new page in such a way that he or she never realizes the redirect has occurred.
+Users are automatically redirected from an old page to a new page in such a way that they never realize the redirect has occurred.

 Related Resources